Silent Hill 2: Letter from Silent Heaven

-Following Laura to a hospital and searching for her there at Maria's insistence, James and Maria are ambushed by the monster Pyramid Head, and Maria is killed while James escapes.
+At Maria's insistence, they follow Laura to a hospital.
+James and Maria are separated, but James eventually locates Laura.
+Under the pretence of retrieving a letter from Mary, Laura locks him in a room with several grotesque monsters.
+After killing them, James finds the hospital has changed to a twisted, nightmarish version of itself.
+He finds Maria, but they are ambushed by Pyramid Head, and she is killed while James escapes.
 Afterwards, James resolves to search the hotel that he and Mary stayed at during their vacation.
-On the way, he is surprised to find Maria alive and unharmed in a locked cell room.
-She remembers their previous encounter differently, and begins discussing elements of James' and Mary's past that only Mary would know.
+On the way, he detours through the town's Historical Society building.
+He discovers a labyrinthine maze of tunnels within the building connecting to an old Civil War prison, and finds images of POWs being executed by red-hooded cultists strongly resembling Pyramid Head.
+He is astonished to find Maria alive and unharmed in a locked cell.
+She remembers their previous encounter differently, and mentions details of James' and Mary's past that only Mary would know, such as the videotape they made during their vacation in Silent Hill.
 James sets off to find a way to free Maria but returns to find her dead again.
-Later on, he rescues Angela from a monster, after which she reveals that her father had raped her as a child; a nearby newspaper clipping implies that she killed her father before coming to Silent Hill.
+Later on, he rescues Angela from a monster, after which she reveals that her father had sexually abused her as a child; a nearby newspaper clipping implies that she killed her father before coming to Silent Hill.
 Angela confronts James about his wife, accusing him of not loving her.
-James also confronts Eddie, who admits to maiming a bully and killing a dog before fleeing to Silent Hill.
-After a poorly worded question, Eddie is offended and attacks him.
-James is forced to kill him in self-defense, grieving at the fact that he just killed a person.
+At the end of the labyrinth, James re-encounters Eddie, who admits to maiming a bully and killing a dog before fleeing to Silent Hill.
+After a poorly worded question, Eddie attacks him.
+James is forced to kill him in self-defense, disturbed by the fact that he has killed a human being.